Firesticks?

 I was having a chat with a bloke from a nearby nursery at a Wingham Farm Field Day about how scarce gum trees of various species would have been in the Rainforests around the Manning before Europeans took possession of the valley.

 That was the first time I heard the term fire sticks put to gum trees, I'd have to agree, on both his points.
 Firstly once the Gums become more common fires tend to be far more prevalent, probably for a couple of reasons, most Gum tree seedlings only pop up when there is a reasonable amount of light, so do a lot of other short lived species.
-Most of them tend not have dense canopies, they let more evaporation happen and they also tend to burn more easily, in the case of Gum trees ( Eucalyptus and Corymbia), highly combustible, though most Gums recover quite well from fire.
-Most Wattles (Acacia) will die but germinate readily after fire and most species are reasonably frost resistant, as are the Gums.
+Most of them tend not have dense canopies, often no more than 70% shade, they let more evaporation happen, Wattles though are generally much shadier than Gum trees and they also tend to burn more easily, in the case of Gum trees ( Eucalyptus and Corymbia), highly combustible, though most Gums recover quite well from fire.
+Most Wattles (Acacia) will die but germinate readily after fire (having seeds with a much longer viability, over a decade on Sassafras) and most species are reasonably frost resistant, as are the Gums.

 In my own personal experience at Sassafras around 70% or more of our Rainforest species are killed or die back exposed to frost when the vegetation disappears, they also mostly tend to die completely as a result of fire.
 Two of the exceptions seem to be Sassafras and the Syzygiums which coppice, any existing trunks will die.
 So, the fire sticks take a hold for a while, how long depends on a few things, more on that shortly.